Coelecanth/Project1-final/ReadMe.md

     1. As a First Time User of the site, I want to easily understand the purpose of the site and what services it can offer.
     2. As a First Time User of the site, I want to be able to easily locate the information for considerations that I would want ,when planning/booking a trip such as this.
      - these would include
-         - What is the destinmation like
+         - What is the destination like
          - What fish can I catch?
          - When should i consider visting
          - Accomadation and levels of comfort